koljapluemer/obsidian-the-queue/README.md

 On any note, you can set `q-priority`.
 The higher the priority is set for a note, the more will it be picked in comparison to notes with a lower priority value.

-There are now fixed values for what "high" or "low" priority is; a given `q-priority` is always compared to the other priority values in your vault.
-Meaning there is nothing stopping you from giving priorities like `-10000` and `20000`, or `1.2` and `1.25`.
+There are no fixed values for what "high" or "low" priority is; a given `q-priority` is always compared to the other priority values in your vault.
+So, there is nothing stopping you from giving priorities like `-10000` and `20000`, or `1.2` and `1.25`.

 ##### Technical Details

-The actual value you set only matters for sorting your notes from "most important" to "least important" within the selection of notes of the same type (for example, *habit notes that are due right now*).
+The actual `q-interval` value you set only matters for sorting your notes from "most important" to "least important" within the selection of notes of the same type (for example, *habit notes that are due right now*).

-You can check out the actual selection algorithm in `src/utils/randomSelection.ts`, it's fairly readable.
+You can check out the actual selection algorithm in `src/utils/randomSelection.ts`, it's fairly readable and short.

 #### Logging

-Data about the number of due notes in your queue, as well as picked queue cards is saved locally on your machine.
-These data never leave your machine and nobody without access to your device can see them.
+Data about the number of due notes in your queue, as well as picked queue cards, is saved locally on your machine.
+These data never leave your device and nobody without access to the phone or computer you use Obsidian on can see them.
 You can export and reset these data in the Settings of the plugin.
 As of now, it is only available as a single `JSON` object download.

 A comprehensive documentation as well as more accessibly statistics are in the works.